jesse-r-s-hines/ShellAdventure/README.md

 This will launch the tutorial with the given configuration.
 It will generate any puzzles you specified and then place the student at `/home/student` in the docker container.
 The student will be shown the list of puzzles, and can try to solve them.

-(Launching it as a module, `python3 -m ...`, is important, *ShellAdventure* won't be able to run otherwise)
+(Launching it as a module, `python3 -m ...`, is important, *Shell Adventure* won't be able to run otherwise)

 ## Configuration
-The configuration file passed to *ShellAdventure* can contain the following options:
+The configuration file passed to *Shell Adventure* can contain the following options:
 ```yaml
 # Paths are interpreted as relative to the config file unless they are absolute